 There are a set of symptoms however that are commonly seen and that can provide clues that sexual abuse is or has occurred.

 These symptoms are often grouped into physical symptoms and behavioral symptoms.

 Physical symptoms are not usually present and, with this kind of abuse, may not be noticeable by others.
-These symptoms can be diagnosed by medical professional in some cases but a lack of physical symptoms does not mean there is no abuse or has not been any abuse.
-Physical symptoms include:
+These symptoms can be diagnosed by a medical professional in some cases but a lack of physical symptoms does not mean there is no abuse or has not been any abuse.

 - Genital and anal findings including torn/missing hymen, abrasions, injury, scarring, and the presence of bodily fluids like semen

 - Pregnancy in a child or young teen